MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 ## Plan for the offer details

-To start with, you need to plan on the basic yet key features that decide the information available on the offer purchase landing page, marketplace where the offer is published, and terms of use.
+To start with, you need to plan on the basic yet key features that decide the information available on the offer purchase landing page.
+It also decides the marketplace where the offer is published and terms of use.
 The offer details help the users to find your offer easily in the marketplace and enhances usability.

 * **Offer categories and industries**: Plan on the primary and secondary categories of the offer.
 It decides the store where the offer is published and to identify your app in the marketplace.
 * **Offer details**: Plan for the logo, keywords, and description that helps to improve the discovery and value of your offer in the marketplace.